(Junior) Business Research & Consulting

 For: 3rd year BSc and MSc students of all programmes

-Time investment: 2-3 contact hours per week + self study
+Time investment: 2-3 contact hours per week + group work on assignments and advice report

 What's in it for you?